ryankanno/starred-items/README.md

 pocket-to-reader-sync
 =====================

-This will be a Flask site to periodically query Pocket's API to determine what's changed since the previous sync.
-Ideally, we'll action the deleted items by removing them from the Google Reader starred items.
+This will be a Flask site w/ CeleryD to periodically query Pocket's API to determine what's changed since the previous sync.
+Ideally, we'll action the deleted items by removing them from the Google Reader starred items list.

+* Flask (to allow signups)
+* Celery (to schedule syncs)
+* MongoDB (to save your starred items)